My first sports trading market

 Then we get to the staking.
 Over the years I’ve gradually increased my staking.
 If you use small stakes, you don’t accidentally influence the market, but too small and you don’t make much.
 So there is a sweet spot in the market where you can use reasonable stakes, but not too much.
 That is why you tend to see me focus on the Majors, they have the right mix of tight spreads and good volume.

-I took the screen shot of the US Open just before finishing on the second day this year.
+I took the screenshot of the US Open just before finishing on the second day in 2021.
 My fully hedged Betfair trading profit across the field was £800, or 160 times my stake twenty years ago!

-But of course, that dramatic rise actually occured, step by step, over the course of twenty years, slowly, methodically and in a way what was deliberate, confidence building and structured.
+But of course, that dramatic rise actually occurred, step by step, over the course of twenty years, slowly, methodically and in a way that was deliberate, confidence-building and structured.

 So when you see trading images like the one I have posted.
 Realise that if you want to reach the same goal, there are no shortcuts.
 If you take one, it will probably influence your chances of success.
 But if you are prepared to work hard enough for long enough, then there is no reason you couldn’t achieve the same!